FMashi/Django-Core-Blog/README.md

 # Django-Core-Blog
 Django-Core-Blog is a simple and basic blog project built with Django.
-It provides essential functionality for managing posts, categories (cats), and tags.
+It provides essential functionality for managing posts, categories, and tags.
 The project also includes a straightforward Bootstrap-based front-end for presentation.

 ## Project Overview